-Introduction to Alternative Broadleaf Species
+Introduction to Alternative Broadleaf Species (FULLY BOOKED)

 A new one day training course with Chris Reynolds of Forest Research in the glorious surroundings of Westonbirt, The National Arboretum.
 An essential introduction for anyone keen to widen their knowledge of alternative broadleaf species in the quest to increase woodland resilience in the face of pests, disease and climate change.